 - 1. Remove the door and place it face-down on something soft. - 2.
-Remove the old gasket from the door.
-Use a screwdriver to scrape the old gasket adhesive from the door gasket groove.
+Remove the old gasket (L) from the door.
+Use a screwdriver to scrape the old gasket adhesive from the door gasket groove. - 3.
+Also remove the screws (I), the retainers (J) and the door middle gasket (K).

-- 3. Apply a bead of approximately 3/16" (5 mm) of high temperature silicone in the door gasket groove.
+- 4. Apply a bead of approximately 3/16" (5 mm) of high temperature silicone in the door gasket groove.
 Starting from the middle, hinges side, press the gasket into the groove.
-The gasket must not be stretched during installation. - 4.
+The gasket must not be stretched during installation. - 5.
 Leave about 1⁄2" (10 mm) long of the gasket when cutting and press the end into the groove.
-Tuck any loose fibers under the gasket and into the silicone. - 5.
+Tuck any loose fibers under the gasket and into the silicone. - 6.
 Close the door.
 Do not use the fireplace for 24 hours.